akmalpopalzi98/hangman/README.md

 Create a read me file that describes the set of tasks in milestone 2.
 This was the final task for milestone 2

+Milestone 3 consists of 3 main tasks:

+Task 1:

+The aim of this task was to iteratively check if the input is a valid guess using a while in combination with if and else statements

+Task 2:

+The aim of this task was to check whether the guess is in the word

+Task 3:

+The aim of this task was to clean up the preceeding code by creating functions.
+Functions check_guess and ask_for_input were created. check_guess checks whether the guess letter in the arg is in the word or not. ask_for_input checks whether the entered letter is actually a letter or not.